gabrielbattcock/data_challenge/Meeting_notes/----Tutor_meeting_2023-01-27-----.md

 ---- Tutor meeting 2023-01-27 -----

-kids higher number of odntacts than adults,
+kids higher number of contacts than adults,

-more transmission in kids - coming up first
+more transmission in kids - coming up first -- potentially

 gp surveliance in the kids and hospitalisation in adults.